Tuesday, December 22, 2015

 I can finally remember the wonderful times we had in Bermuda rather than remember how unwell I felt the last trip we made in December of 2007.

-I'm returning to Bermuda as a woman transformed thanks in huge part to partnering with Jeffrey Spratt,MT, Owner and Principal of Spratt Muscular Therapies.
+I'm returning to Bermuda as a woman transformed thanks in huge part to Dr. Ryan J. Means, a most remarkable healer/chiropractor and now a dear friend.

 This has been quite a banner year for me in my running career.
-I have not run this far since I ran the 2009 Boston Marathon but more importantly I have not run feeling this healthy, whole and unencumbered.
-The Spratt Method of Muscular Therapy has been life saving and game changing for me.
+I have not run this far since I ran the 2009 Boston Marathon.

 On Friday, my 62nd birthday I run 12.5 miles - 12.5 on 12/25.
 It culminates a year of hard work, dedication and single mindedness focusing on getting ready for January 17th, 2016.